ShonP40/Car-Assistant/README.md

 - Report the CPU temperature and frequency
 - Report the free RAM & PSRAM amounts
 - Reboot the ESP32 & Modem remotely
-- Broadcast a WiFi hotspot with internet access (coming soon)
+- Broadcast a WiFi hotspot with internet access

 ## Software Requirements
 - ESPHome (2025.8.0 or later)